 Chaos looks at them all perplexedly as a million burning crossbow bolts shoot up from the depths into the now-divided greenhouse.
 He also spots that the hell dimension has a runic atmosphere of “heavy magic” attributed to it.
 Chaos shrugs and decides to show them all why that’s such a bad idea.

 At that one utterance, a massive inertia reversal field is raised, sending all million of the arrows back at their firers.

 “What the FUCK?!”
 Sernog shouts, though this time most of the heavy metal chorus are cowering to take cover.

 “Show me your light,” Chaos starts with a wave of the hand, “Ultra Meteor.”
-Another spell cast, an enormous rift summons up from the sky above Sernog’s hell, ushering forth a jagged meteor the size of a tower right into the face of the great burning demon himself.
+Another spell cast, an enormous rift summons up from the sky above Sernog’s hell, ushering forth a jagged meteor the size of a tower right into the face of the great burning devil himself.

 With a skewed scream, Sernog’s head explodes, sending a thousand smaller fragments of the meteor as well as his obliterated skull down into his hell, showering miles with high-speed debris.

 Chaos watches the insanity unfold a moment with a look of pure confusion.

 “Now just how did all of this happen?”

 He ponders it as he watches the guitarist demons run about wildly to dodge the incoming pieces of their now ex demon lord’s corpse.

 “Did I… do something different, recently?”
 Chaos asks himself.